chriszarate/sheetrock/README.md

 Override the *returned* column labels with an array of strings.
 This option is useful when you have complicated queries and would like a shorthand way of referencing them in your templates.
 The length of this array must match the number of columns in the returned data.

-### chunkSize
-* Default `0`
-* Expects non-negative integer

-Use this option to enable lazy-loading or chunking of the data.
-When set to `0`, Sheetrock will fetch all available rows.
-When set to `10`, for example, it will fetch ten rows and keep track of how many rows have been requested (by storing an `offset` on the targeted element using jQuery’s `$.data`).
-On the next request, it will pick up where it left off.

 ### rowHandler
 * Default `_output` (internal function; provides HTML table row output)